LebCit/blog-doc/views/posts/templates.md

 featuredImage: /static/images/templates.avif
 tags: [Blog-Doc,Templates,Server-Side]
 ---
+You may ask yourself the reason for a third option of files since we already can create posts and pages in Markdown.
+Well the reason is that a template can do much more than a Markdown file...<br />
-Because a template file have more capabilities and can render a totally different architecture and design than the predefined ones for a Markdown file, this feature is only available if you download Blog-Doc !
+A template file have more capabilities and can render a totally different architecture and design than the predefined ones for a Markdown file.<br />
 I intend to make templates editable from the front-end like pages and posts, but not in a near future...

-You may ask yourself the reason for a third option of files since we already can create posts and pages in Markdown.
-Well the reason is that a template can do much more than a Markdown file...
+## Nota bene

+**This post has been retained for demonstration purposes, but its content is no longer relevant to the [new version of Blog-Doc](/posts/the-new-blog-doc).**

 ## Capabilities & Security